Wildfire Resilience Program

 • Chipping will be limited to no more than two hours per site.
 This represents a lot of brushing or limbing, but not huge slash piles from logging or land-clearing.
 Neatness counts: The neater the limbs are stacked the more work the crew can get accomplished.

-• It’s most efficient if each pile has all the limbs facing the same direction, butts-out toward where the chipper will pull up nearby, and no more than 4’ tall.
+• Piles should have all the limbs facing the same direction, butts-out toward where the chipper will pull up nearby, and no more than 4’ tall.

-• The chipper crew is not available for old, tangled slash piles or chipping limbs larger than 5” in diameter
+• The chipper crew is not available for old, rotted, and/or tangled slash piles or chipping limbs larger than 5” in diameter

 • Make sure your pile is accessible!
 Do not place piles to be chipped behind locked gates.
 We’ll let you know when our chipper crews will be out, but it’s best to leave piles where the crew can get to them in case of missed communications.
 Make your piles where the crew can access them with a large truck and tow-behind chipper.
 Piles behind obstacles, near the road, behind locked gates, in wet fields, down steep embankments, etc., cannot be chipped.
 Our crews are not available to chip logging slash or machine piled wood.